Section 1 – Eligibility

 S.3.1.
 Admins may change the final running order of the feature event or b-main if it is determined that a driver caused an incident on the final lap.
 In the case of the B-main, admins may move an alternate into a transfer spot after penalizing the offending car.

-S3.2 Three “EOL”‘s in one race will result in an immediate disqualification from the race and admins will ask the offending driver to exit the track.
+S3.2 Three “EOL”‘s in one race (Or two during a B-main/Heat) will result in an immediate disqualification from the race and admins will ask the offending driver to exit the track.

 S3.3 Admins will review all incidents after the event and log season incident points.
 You can find the current penalties and points on our Penalty Box Page.